James Chen co-founded Bring Me a Book Hong Kong with his wife Su in 2006 to promote childhood literacy and bring the joy

 Alison Chan, Board Chair

 Born and raised in Hong Kong, Alison received her BBA from the University of Hong Kong and received her MBA from the Harvard Business School.
-Alison is the Managing Director of New Frontier Group, a Hong Kong and Shanghai-based diversified investment group.
-Alison has over 20 years of experience in consulting, corporate finance and investment experience with GE Capital, JPMorgan Chase, GLG and various start-ups.
+She has over 20 years of experience in consulting, corporate finance and investment experience with GE Capital, JPMorgan Chase, GLG and various start-ups.
 Her biggest enjoyment comes from reading bedtime stories with her 2 daughters, Alexis and Amelia.